University of Wisconsin–Madison

 3. Be observed by another TA and write a short reflection on the experience

-As part of the School of Human Ecology Graduate Student Orientation Week, all new SoHE TAs are required, and continuing TAs are encouraged, to attend:
+As part of the School of Human Ecology (SoHE) Graduate Student Orientation Week, all new SoHE TAs are required – and returning TAs are encouraged – to attend the following:

 All Nursing TAs, PAs, and RAs attend an in-person orientation during the first contract week.
 TAs who support specific courses will also complete an asynchronous online training focused on Canvas functionality.
 You will receive the complete schedule with dates and times from the School of Nursing (SoN) Academic Affairs Office.